dc441905/dc441905.github.io/next-meet.md

-Our next meet will be taking place on the Friday 16th December.
-It will be a casual end of year catchup at a local pub.
-For more details keep an eye on our [Discord server](https://discord.gg/rXvnkav) or [Twitter](https://twitter.com/dc441905).
+Our next meet will be taking place on the 24th January at 7pm in person at [Arch Rivals](https://g.page/Archpub).

+Our speakers will be:

+* Simon Moore with their talk "Rising Threat to OT".